Written by Ken Follett and Stanley Mann

 As the story slowly unravels, the pace picks up and it becomes a case of who will win out.
 It’s also a question of who will survive as the body count rises.

-The last portion of the film as a cat-and-mouse game ensues between Lucy and Faber as she learns of his duplicity and must do what she can to keep herself alive while at the same time stopping him from returning to Germany with the valuable information.
+In the last portion of the film, a cat-and-mouse game ensues between Lucy and Faber as she learns of his duplicity and must do what she can to keep herself alive while at the same time stopping him from returning to Germany with the valuable information.
 The pacing is terrific as each time I’ve seen it I sat on the edge of my seat, despite knowing how it turns out.

 One of the great lines is when Faber tells Lucy “The whole war comes down to the two of us…” It sums up what is so good about the story.
 Through cutaways to the British authorities pursuing “The Needle” we know what’s going on in the war.
 The interaction between these two characters may decide the course of the war.

 Kate Nelligan is Lucy and she gives a very convincing performance.
 She’s been a dutiful wife for so long, but having been isolated and subjected to emotional abuse, she’s starved for companionship and the feeling of validation of herself as a human being.
 There is great chemistry between her and Sutherland.
-This makes their romance, begun within a day of their having met, more believable than many other war films which have tried the same tact and fall short.
+This makes their romance, which began within a day of their having met, more believable than many other war films which have tried the same tact and fallen short.

 One major fault I found was that the voiceover on Lucy and David’s young son Joe is pretty awful.
-I could see the tot moving his mouth as if he’s saying the lines most of the time, but for whatever reason the director elected to use one of those adults-trying-to-sound-like-a-child and in my opinion it really distracts from the film.
+I could see the tot moving his mouth as if he’s saying the lines most of the time, but for whatever reason, the director elected to use one of that adults-trying-to-sound-like-a-child, and in my opinion, it really distracts from the film.